pulumi/registry/themes/default/content/registry/packages/spotinst/installation-configuration.md

 * .NET: [`Pulumi.Spotinst`](https://www.nuget.org/packages/Pulumi.Spotinst)

 ## Configuration

+Pulumi relies on the Spotinst SDK to authenticate requests from your computer to Spotinst.
+Your credentials are never sent to pulumi.com.

 Once the credetials are obtained, there are two ways to communicate your configuration tokens to Pulumi: